 Ironic it may be, but this benefit is only applicable if there is an involved incident or accident at work.
 This is the reason why both parties need to be vigilant in ensuring that it should not be abused and misused.

-What an injured employee should do once an incident occurs at work is to immediately go to a healthcare professional for assessment and treatment.
-Insurers often have a network of healthcare providers for their clients to receive their benefits.
-Business owners should be vigilant in keeping a record of this and provide a copy of this to their employees.
+An injured employee should immediately go to a healthcare professional for assessment and treatment once an incident occurs at work.
+In addition, insurers often have a network of healthcare providers to receive their benefits.
+Moreover, business owners should keep a record of this and provide a copy of this to their employees.

 Step 2: File the Incident Report.

-In emergency situations, top of mind should be the injured person’s welfare first and foremost.
-Then documentation for filing the claim should start already.
-The injured employee’s supervisor or manager gathers all these documents and submits them to their employer or Human Resources within the prescribed period.
+In emergencies, top of mind should be the injured person’s welfare first and foremost.
+In addition, the documentation for filing the claim should start already.
+Furthermore, the injured employee’s supervisor or manager gathers all these documents and submits them to their employer or Human Resources within the prescribed period.
 This includes:

 Company details: business name, account number, location, and policy number